stop-gaming/markdown-blog/README.md

 - Please keep this repository `public` and **do not** rename it.
 Also, we only sync changes from the `main` branch.
 - The *Markdown files* **only** in the [/drafts](/drafts) and [/published](/published) directories will be **synchronized** to your blog as **posts**.

     - To trigger the synchronization, you need to create your *GitHub App* and install it on this repository.
-Please read [MarkdownResumeBlog GitHub_App.md](https://github.com/ResumesDev/markdown-resume-blog/blob/main/documents/GitHub_App.md).
+Please read [DeveloperPortfolio GitHub_App.md](https://github.com/developer-portfolios/developer-portfolio/blob/main/documents/GitHub_App.md).
 	- After completing the previous step, you should be able to see the contents of the Markdown files displayed in your blog as *posts* when you `git push`.

 - Posts in the [/drafts](/drafts) directory are private and **only visible to you** on the blog.